Does a VPN protect you from hackers?

 Creating strong passwords and taking advantage of two-step authentication are key to creating secure online credentials.
 If you’re worried about remembering the growing number of complex passwords you need, a password manager is a great solution.

 Password managers are a great way to keep all of your unique, intricate passwords safe and accessible.
-You just need to remember one password to access your manager.
+You just need to remember one master password to access your manager.
 From there, you can automatically fill in your login information for any account you need.

 Install antivirus software

-Picking great antivirus software is a must when protecting yourself from hackers.
+Picking antivirus software is a must when protecting yourself from hackers.
 You can regularly scan your device for any signs of both new and known malware.
 If anything is detected, it will be quarantined and eliminated.

 A VPN can’t go back in time to undo malware and virus exposure the way a quality antivirus software can.
 If you forget to connect your VPN or activate its ad blocker, your antivirus software can help clean up any malware that manages to sneak through.